-As of September 30, 2019, the carrying value of bank deposits is \$791,593.
-Of this bank balance, \$541,593 is covered by securities pledged by the City's bank and the remainder is covered by federal depository insurance.
+As of September 30, 2021, the carrying value of bank deposits is \$1,869,691, which is entirely covered by federal depository insurance and securities pledged by the City's bank.

 Custodial Credit Risk - Deposits

 For deposits, this is the risk that in the event of bank failure, the City's deposits may not be returned to it.
 Collateral is required for all bank deposits at 100% of deposits not covered by federal depository insurance.
 Obligations that may be pledged as collateral are obligations of the United States and its agencies and obligations of the State of Texas and its municipalities and school districts.
 Collateral pledged to cover the City's deposits is required to be held in the City's name by the trust department of a bank other than the pledging bank (the City's agent).
 Deposits at year-end are representative of the types of deposits maintained by the City during the year.